TomSumner28/merchant-data/README.md

 python3 app/main.py
 ```

-Then open `http://localhost:5000` in your browser to upload a workbook and view the dashboard.
+Then open `http://localhost:5000` in your browser.
+Click “Load data from Google Sheets” to fetch the workbook and view the dashboard, or upload your own file.

 ## Limitations